Blackstock Road

 Blackstock Road is a major road in North London, England, running from Seven Sisters Road south westerly to Highbury.
+In November 2025, Time Out named it as one of their 'coolest streets in Europe'.

 Facilities

+Fish and Cook stationers.
+In the offices of Peace News magazine above which, in 1958, artist Gerald Holtom first unveiled the CND logo.

 Blackstock Road hosts a diverse array of independent shops, cafes and restaurants.
 At its south end there are a number of public houses, while at the north end there are Algerian cafés, with many restaurants and shops running along its length up towards Highbury Park.
 Pubs en route include the Blackstock, The Kings Head, the Arsenal Tavern, the Woodbine, the Gunners and the Bank of Friendship.

 Transport

 Blackstock Road is very well served by public transport.
 There are four bus services running along it, the 4, 19, 106 and 236, reaching out to Battersea, Waterloo or Archway, Hackney Wick and Whitechapel respectively.
 Blackstock Road is also in close proximity to Finsbury Park station at its northern end, providing easy access to the Victoria line and Piccadilly line.
 Arsenal station on Gillespie Road is within five minutes walk of the southern end of Blackstock Road.